-The M-STEP, which is set to take place this spring, has already been a massive failure, exactly as the Dept. of Ed. said it would be.
+The M-STEP, which is set to take place this spring, has already been off to a chaotic start.
 Just this past week, for example, an announcement was made that the M-STEP would no longer be a computer-adaptive test, as promised, but rather a fixed-form test.
 High school testing obligations have also been changed mid-year, and the entire situation has been such a disaster that the Dept. of Ed is asking that this year’s data not be used in any substantive ways (other than to fulfill federal requirements to keep federal education dollars flowing to our state).

 In light of that, it was especially surprising and concerning to hear Michigan Governor Rick Snyder promote entrance testing for kindergarteners going forward.
 Why, with an already-impending standardized testing disaster coming for 3rd-11th graders this spring, would the governor want to expand the use of standardized tests to now include 5-year-olds?